xuankimtran/docs-1/pages/katalon-studio/new/what-is-new-79.md

 We made several changes to improve the integration with qTest.
 Particularly, those of you using qTest can pass Build information and submit screenshots to qTest Manager along with other test logs and reports for analyzing test results better.

 Notably, to continue using the integration in this version, you need to map the execution status to activate Automation Integration in qTest.
-[Learn more]()
+[Learn more](https://docs.katalon.com/katalon-studio/docs/qtest-integration.html#execution-status-mapping)

-Useful links:
+Useful link:

-* Support uploading screenshots in test results to qTest.
-[Learn more]()
 * [CLI] Submit automation test status with build information by -qTestBuildLabel and -qTestBuildURL.
-[Learn more]()
+[Learn more](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#integration-options)

 ### **Newly supported browser versions**